Xxshark888xX/Xamarin/README.md

 # Xamarin
-Mobile apps created using Visual Studio Xamarin
+Mobile apps and libs created using Visual Studio Xamarin